 A DC may be required to be made to Council when:

-- i. a resource consent is granted under the RMA, or - ii. a building consent is granted under the Building - iii. an authorisation for a service connection is granted.
+- i. a resource consent is granted under the RMA, or - ii. a building consent is granted under the Building Act 2004, or - iii. an authorisation for a service connection is granted.

 2. What contributions are payable?